thousandyears/garden/README.md

 Software engineering suffused in a corporate culture worries about "development", "implementation", and "delivery".
 This is not the native language of engineering, or design, or data analysis, or quality assurance...
 These terms assume the necessity of "signing off" every investment of thought, time and effort and depict a unidirectional flow of "requirements" that largely coincides with the line of reporting and the directed graph of the org chart.
 When we then think of our daily work in these same terms, we find "signing off" to be the most natural fact of working life.

-At the same time, corporate culture celebrates creativity and innovation as predicates of agile adaption to the ever-faster changing horizon of opportunities and challenges.
+At the same time, corporate culture celebrates creativity and innovation as predicates of agile adaptation to the ever-faster changing horizon of opportunities and challenges.
 Only, businesses invariably find their investments in fostering a culture of innovation unsustainable, yielding short-term results at best.
 This should not be that surprising given the widespread and chronic loss of diversity brought about by the colonising top-down perspective, values and terminology.
 As before, everyone loses out.

 "Dependency" is a charged yet ambivalent term in this language.
 It describes relationships between people as well as libraries of code and other contingencies.
 Dependency is a relationship we enter into because it is enabling, but it can always become a "blocker" for the same reason.
 And so, one must always trade independence at one level of organisation to gain independence at another.
 We need not look far for an example.
 When I type this capital "I" here, I depend on the entire history of computing machinery (and much, much more besides that) for this atom of self-expression to appear on screen.
 And I am grateful.